fonoster/routr/docs/api/overview.md

 Routr API version is currently `v1beta1`.
 We continue to improve the API, resource definition, and other artifacts until we reach a final version.
-We can then establish an update policy to ensure backward compatibility.
+We can then establish a policy to ensure backward compatibility.
 Until then keep an eye on this document.

 The endpoint for the API is: